Differentiability of the pressure in non-compact spaces: Countable Markov shifts: preliminaries and results

-In this subsection we give some idea of the structure of $\bd \Sigma$ which does not depend strongly on the form of $\rho$.
-It will be more convenient to write $\N$ rather than $V$ for our vertices.
-We write $i \to j$ for $i, j\in \bar\N$ if there is a sequence $x=(x_0, x_1, \ldots)\in \bar\Sigma$ with $x_0=i$ and $x_1=j$.
+We write $i \to j$ for $i, j\in \N_\rho$ if there is a sequence $x=(x_0, x_1, \ldots)\in \bar\Sigma$ with $x_0=i$ and $x_1=j$.
 Given two sets of vertices $A$ and $B$ we write $A\to B$ if there are $i\in A, j\in B$ such that $i\to j$.
 We say that a set of vertices is \emph{connected} if for each two vertices in the set there is a directed path between them (this may only be in one direction).
 If $\rho$ is of vanishing type then $\bd\N_\rho$ is a single point which we denote by $\{\infty\}$, but in general $\bd\N_\rho$ may not even be countable.
 The following lemma deals with a similar setting to \cite[Proposition 5.1]{gs}.
 Observe that nothing is assumed on the metric $\rho$.